Open accessibility options

 Legal basis

-The so-called "Cookie Directive" has been in place since 2009.
-It stipulates that the storage of cookies consent (Article 6 (1) (a) GDPR).
-However, reactions to these guidelines vary greatly within the EU countries.
-In Austria, however, this directive was implemented in Section 165 (3) of the Telecommunications Act (2021).
-In Germany, the Cookie Directive was not implemented as national law.
-Instead, this directive was largely implemented in Section 15 (3) of the Telemedia Act (TMG), which was replaced by the Digital Services Act (DDG) in May 2024.
+Since 2009, the so-called "Cookie Directive" has been in effect.
+It stipulates that storing cookies consent (Article 6(1)(a) GDPR).
+However, reactions to this directive vary considerably across EU countries.
+In Austria, the directive was implemented in Section 165(3) of the Telecommunications Act (2021).
+In Germany, the Cookie Directive was not transposed into national law.
+Instead, it was largely implemented in Section 15(3) of the Telemedia Act (TMG), which was replaced by the Digital Services Act (DDG) in May 2024.

-For strictly necessary cookies, even if consent is not given, legitimate interests (Article 6 (1) (f) GDPR), which in most cases are of an economic nature.
-We want to provide website visitors with a pleasant user experience, and for this, certain cookies are often absolutely necessary.
+For strictly necessary cookies, even where no consent has been given, there are legitimate interests (Article 6(1)(f) GDPR) which are in most cases of an economic nature.
+We want to provide visitors to the website with a pleasant user experience, and certain cookies are often essential for this.

 If non-essential cookies are used, this only happens with your consent.
 The legal basis for this is Art.
 6 (1) (a) GDPR.